 Airline codes

 IATA assigns a unique two-character code (Airline Designator Code) to all airlines – even the ones that aren’t IATA members.
 It consists of 2 letters or a letter and a digit.
-For example, AA stands for American Airlines, KL for KLM, 7S for Ryan Air, etc.
+For example, AA stands for American Airlines, KL for KLM, FR for Ryanair, B6 for JetBlue, etc.

 These codes are used to identify an airline in a wide variety of commercial scenarios: reservations, schedules, timetables, telecommunications, ticketing, cargo documentation, legal, tariffs, etc.

 Note that IATA’s 2-character codes are different from ICAO’s 3-character codes.
-ICAO, or International Civil Aviation Organization, also assigns airline designators, but those serve mainly for operational purposes like identification of aircraft in flight.
+ICAO, or International Civil Aviation Organization, also assigns airline designators, but these serve primarily for operational purposes like identification of aircraft in flight.

-For example, Delta Airlines has the DL designator from IATA and DAL designator from ICAO.
+For example, Delta Air Lines has the DL designator from IATA and the DAL designator from ICAO.

 Airport codes and other location identifiers